caitlincai/foop/README.md

 **scheme**: includes 2 projects from semester 1 written in scheme, bridge and poker hands

-**processing**: includes a project from semester 2 written in processing, the COGL (conway's game of life) project
+**processing**: includes a project from semester 2 written in processing, COGL (conway's game of life)